jeremytammik/tbc/a/1900_forgetypeid.md

 &nbsp;&nbsp;<span style="color:blue;">if</span>(&nbsp;parameter.Definition.GetDataType()&nbsp;==&nbsp;????)&nbsp;&nbsp;....
 </pre>

-But, for some reason, I cannot find what do I have to use on right side of the operation 😞 There must be something I am overlooking.
+But, for some reason, I cannot find what I have to use on right side of the operation... there must be something I am overlooking.

 **Answer:** To perform this check you need to create instance of ForgeTypeId class.
 Use one of the SpecTypeId's properties to get value to compare with.
 In your case (for text parameter) you need Number property: